ionic-team/capacitor-docs/docs/main/getting-started/ui.md

 # Building Your UI

-Capacitor apps are just web apps.
+Capacitor apps are web apps at the core.
 But it takes a lot more than just wrapping a website to deliver a great native-quality mobile app.

 Today, teams have a variety of options for their app UI.
 Let's explore some of the most popular options.